“I Told Ya to Stack Em”: A Meditation on a Kindergarten Bully

 I made that myself.
 Would you believe I’ve had absolutely no graphic design training?

-I spent a very long time tryna decide whether I should spell it “potato” or “potatoe” (in the fashion of former Vice President of the United States of America James Danforth Quayle) but ultimately I decided he should be a footnote and nothing more.
+(in the fashion of former Vice President of the United States of America James Danforth Quayle)

 I work too much and I don’t write enough.
 It’s a tale as old as time.
 To be clear, I don’t work an exorbitant amount, but it’s still too much, because human beings cannot possibly exist to work until we’re dead, and if that is the point of this particular simulation, then I’m ready for a reset any time now, please and thank you.
 Well, maybe not any time, but I’ll get to that shortly.